 I saw a 1:15 hot deal time on GolfNow for just $10, so that was cheap enough for me to make a trip down there in the afternoon.
 It was not very busy out there, so I played by myself and finished quickly.
 I played through a couple groups along the way, but otherwise it was easy going.

 I noticed they had made some renovations to the clubhouse building, but it didn’t seem vastly different than the last time I was here a couple years ago.
 The golf carts and all the signage outside still have the Meadow Lake logo and the course is located within the Hidden Meadows community.
 Only the scorecards and a handful of shirts inside the pro shop reflected the name change.
 That may cause confusion for people booking online that think this is a new course and/or aren’t aware of the course’s name change.
 Perhaps they saw my last review when deciding to change the name.
-Boulder Oaks is define more appropriate since there are a lot more boulders and oaks on the course than meadows or lakes!
+Boulder Oaks is definitely more appropriate since there are a lot more boulders and oaks on the course than meadows or lakes!

 The first thing I noticed about the course is that the par-3 (formerly #10) to the left of the clubhouse was completely bulldozed and removed.
 I wasn’t sure about the next two holes (formerly 11 and 12) that were located across the street.
 I assumed they were gone, as well, and I was right.